Science4Parliament Podcast

 Dr. Tim Jacquemard, currently a senior research analyst with Trilateral Research in Waterford and former researcher in residence in the Irish parliament: - e-Health

-Dr Cormac Ó Coileáin - a research fellow in the Bundeswehr University Munich, previously a a postdoctoral researcher in ASIN in Trinity College Dublin and former researcher in residence in the Irish parliament: - nanotechnology
+Dr Cormac Ó Coileáin - a research fellow at the Bundeswehr University Munich, previously a postdoctoral researcher in ASIN in Trinity College Dublin and former researcher in residence in the Irish parliament: - nanotechnology

-Dr. Rónán Kennedy, senior lecturer in law in the University of Galway and former researcher in residence in the Irish parliament: law-tech
+Dr. Rónán Kennedy, senior lecturer in law at the University of Galway and former researcher in residence in the Irish parliament: law-tech

 Dr. Nicholas Vafeas, scientific project officer at Science Foundation Ireland, former policy lead at the Geothermal Association of Ireland and former researcher in residence in the Irish parliament: - geothermal energy